£43 million investment to establish world’s first Quantum Technologies Innovation Centre

 It will also boast a talent academy to support the training of apprentice technicians through to PhD qualified quantum engineers and entrepreneurs; an enterprise hub allowing for start-up and early incubation of new businesses; access to a global network of quantum inspired engineers, scientist, venture capital, industrialist and entrepreneurs; and affordable access to outsourced semi-conductor chip fabrication.

-The facility will form a key part of the new £300 million enterprise campus next to Bristol Temple Meads train station, sitting alongside research and teaching in the fields of data analytics, cybersecurity, communications and networks, digital health, smart cities, transport, robotics and autonomous systems, and creative digital technologies.
+The facility will form a key part of the new £300 million enterprise campus next to Bristol Temple Meads train station, sitting alongside research and teaching in the fields of data analytics, cybersecurity, communications and networks, digital health, smart cities, transport and creative digital technologies.

 Mustafa Rampuri, Programme Manager for QTIC, said: "QTIC is the world’s first dedicated open access innovation centre facility for developing a broad spectrum of quantum technologies.
 It provides pay-as-you-go incubator labs and office space, access to state of the art equipment, supported by experts in a range of business, technology and manufacturing areas.